 Surround yourself with like-minded people who are an inspiration and who will provide encouragement.
 Positivity allows you to see the potential that lies within you and gives you the faith to step outside of the box to achieve your dreams. –Grainne Kelly, Founder of BubbleBum

 There will be bumps in the road, but an optimistic and positive attitude is key to continuing in your business when the future is unknown.
-When business is going well, put away money to carry you through times that it goes more slowly.
+When business is going well, put away money to carry you through times that goes more slowly.
 Remember why you started this business and the future clients who will benefit from your product or service. –April Klimkiewicz, Career Counselor/Owner of Bliss Evolution

 A Solid Work Ethic

 If you aren’t going to put in the work on your new business, who will?
 Overnight successes don’t actually happen overnight, so you must first be willing to put in the time and effort to make your business work in order to reap the benefits later on.

 Successful entrepreneurs need to understand that starting a business requires hard work.
 Being the owner is not the easiest job in the company.
 It is the most difficult.
 It requires an investment of dollars and sweat.
 Surround yourself with others who are smarter than you and you’ll have a fighting chance! –Dan Shube, Chief Marketing Officer at Labor Finders International, Inc.

 The world won’t stand still for you and having a great idea isn’t enough.
 You have to be able to take advantage of all the tools and technologies available to promote and manage your business.
 You have to be comfortable getting your hands dirty with platforms that enable everything from internal communication to time management, from CRM to analytics.
 I guarantee your competitors are. –Jacob Dayan, Partner & Co-Founder of Community Tax